Yes, I am a great supporter of salt, as long as it's the right kind of salt.

 - WRONG kind: refined and processed white table salt.

 You might be asking yourself, "But Isabel, my doctor, several scientists, and even the news have told me over and over to cut salt from my diet; why are you telling me to add it back in?"

 The answer to that is very simple: you have been getting most of your salt from unhealthy sources such as take-out, prepackaged food, condiments, and the shaker on your table.
 Without you knowing it, you are more than likely exceeding, by several times, the daily requirement of salt that your body needs.
 That's right, I said needs.
-Sodium can: